Losant/losant-docs/docs/workflows/triggers/device.md

     ...
   },
-  "applicationId": <id of the current application>, "triggerId": <id of the triggering device>, "triggerType": "deviceId",
+  "applicationId": <id of the current application>, "applicationName": <name of the current application>, "triggerId": <id of the triggering device>, "triggerType": "deviceId",
   "deviceTags": {<any tags for the device>}, "deviceName": <the device name>,
-  "flowId": <id of the current workflow>
+  "flowId": <id of the current workflow>,
+  "flowName": <name of the current workflow>, "globals": <object of workflow globals>
 }
 ```